 Distributions to the Members of cash or assets of the Company shall be made at such times as the Managers shall reasonably determine.
-Such distributions shall be made to all Members simultaneously.
 The amount of any in-kind distribution shall be the property's then Fair Market Value.
-Interim distributions shall be made taking into account any preferred or other senior distribution rights, with any distributions beyond those made to preferred or senior distributions being made pro-rata to the Members in accordance with their Capital Interest in the Company.
+Interim distributions shall be made taking into account any preferred or other senior distribution rights which shall have priority.